conJUSTover/Mutation_Selection_Balance_Autos_Allos/README.md

 ## Matlab_scripts

-This directory includes all of the Matlab code used to describe the systems of differential equations.
+This directory includes all of the Matlab code used to describe and analyze the systems of differential equations.
 This includes base models with limited functionality, functions to iterate through a vector of selection coefficients and generate bifurcation data, and numerical ODE scripts.
 More details are included in the README file for this directory.

 ## python_simulations